 You are hereHome › About ICR

-Institute for Consciousness Research is a non-sectarian group with the goal of raising public awareness of Kundalini.
-We believe this energy is the divine energy force, guiding mankind through the evolution of a new faculty of mind—higher consciousness or enlightenment.
-According to this view Kundalini is a psychosomatic mechanism in the human body that is responsible for all extraordinary talents, intuition, genius, inspiration, and spiritual illumination.
-The ICR would like to see more scientific investigation of Kundalini and believe that this research will lead to a new understanding of evolution, religion, insanity, psychic gifts, and other mind related aspects.
+The Institute for Consciousness Research is a non-profit, non-sectarian organization with the goal of raising public awareness of Kundalini—the divine super-intelligent principle guiding mankind towards the evolution of a new faculty of mind—higher consciousness or enlightenment.
+According to this view Kundalini is a psychosomatic mechanism in the human body that is responsible for inspiration, revelation, genius, psychic abilities, and spiritual illumination.
+Our primary goal is a scientific investigation of Kundalini and we believe that this research will lead to a new understanding of evolution, religion, mental illness, and other paranormal phenomena related to the mind.

 In addition to the research described on this site, ICR holds conferences, distributes a newsletter, publishes articles, books, CD’s and DVD’s and maintains a reference library on the subject of Kundalini and consciousness.